needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 After you [get the output from a model](get-the-output.md) as a tensor, you can post-process the data to use it in your project.

-You can also use [WorkerFactory.CreateOps](do-complex-tensor-operations.md) to do calculations on tensor outputs.
+You can also use [WorkerFactory.CreateOps](do-operations-on-tensors.md) to do calculations on tensor outputs.

 ## Convert to a flattened 1D array

 Use `MakeReadable` to move a tensor on the GPU to the CPU before you read it.
 Use `ToReadOnlyArray` to convert tensor data to a flattened 1D array of floats or ints.
+You can also [read the tensor data asynchronously](read-output-async.md).

 For example: